mheej9182/mheej9182/README.md

 </p>

 ## 🌿 About Me
-- Major Artificial Inteligence(AI) in Gachon Uni, SeoungNam
+- Major Artificial Intelligence(AI) in Gachon Uni, SeoungNam
 - Graduation Feb, 2027
 - Focused on ML/DL and data analysis
 - Motivated, detail-oritented, eager to learn